wglass/lighthouse/docs/source/examples/web_cluster_with_redis.rst

-With each subsequent request the counter will update, and HAProxy will balance the requests amont the three webapp nodes.
+With each subsequent request the counter will update, and HAProxy will balance the requests among the three webapp nodes.

 Going further
 ~~~~~~~~~~~~~